 I love to make a batch of these at the start of the week, so you know you have a healthy treat to hand when hunger hits or when the kids come back from school.
 You can store the protein bites in the fridge for up to two weeks, or in the freezer for 3 months, so I always like to make a double batch.

-Gluten Free Energy Balls
+Naturally Gluten Free

 These peanut butter protein bites are naturally gluten free and made without refined sugar.
 To make them vegan, simply use maple syrup in place of the honey and check that your dark chocolate chips are dairy-free.